KurtSanders/STOrbitBhyveController/node/README.md

 ## Requirements:

-1. Lots of patience and consideration for this very rough alpha release that will require several more hours/days/weeks of debugging and re-testing.  *I am not a Javascript/Node developer by nature, but I feel this language/platform is optimal for creating the asynchronous Websocket connection and API integration with SmartThings.*
+1. Lots of patience and consideration for this very rough alpha release that will require several more hours/days/weeks of debugging and re-testing.  *I am not a Javascript/Node developer by nature, but I feel this language/platform is optimal for creating the asynchronous Websocket connection and API integration with SmartThings.
+Minimal support will be provided for this distribution.*
 2. A **'Node.js'** compatible server on local lan
 	* (e.g. Raspberry Pi Server, etc)
 		* Model 3 or higher for performance